Home » Europe » Spain » Costa del Sol » 4 Ways to Explore the Pretty Costa del Sol

 Ayuntamiento de Mijas, Costa del Sol

-Located half-way between Marbella and Fuengirola the old fishing village La Cala de Mijas is a nice one.
-La Cala has a lot that appeals to visitors.
+In Mijas, half-way between Marbella and Fuengirola, the old fishing village La Cala de Mijas has kept its easy village atmosphere.

-Long rows of old Moorish houses and other old buildings, traditional local shops for all needs, and for the tourists a super long sandy beach with good facilities and chirinquitos, beach-front bars.
+Long rows of old Moorish houses and traditional local shops, tapas bars and cafes make La Cala de Mijas an appealing place to visit.
+For tourists there is a wide, super long sandy beach with good facilities and chirinquito beach-front bars.
 All this in a relaxed village atmosphere.

-No wonder both locals and tourists tend to gather in this village.
+No wonder both locals and tourists like in this village.

 La Cala de Mijas in Photos:

-The massive Torreon de La Cala de Mijas proudly stands there, to protect the village from all enemies, as do the other watchtowers nearby, there’s a network of them.
+The massive Torreon de La Cala de Mijas proudly stands there to protect the village from all enemies, as do the other watchtowers nearby, there’s a whole network of them.

 Read more about the historic Mijas watchtowers.